luckydye/network-mic-mixer/README.md

 # rtc-radio

-### Notes
+### Features:
-Todo:
-- Send raw input audio over webrtc.
+- Send input audio from any device running a browser to a central mixer device
+- Monitor and Mix to a selected output device
-- Use audio recorder for recieving audio data.
+- Send audio to any application (via for example an virtual audio cable)
-- Rework webrtc connection nagotiations
-- Use QR codes for easy tethering
-- Reconnect protocoll? - every client assigns itself a fixed uid
+- Connect device via a QR code